NikiDigitals/Computing-It-with-Business-/notes/2025-09-01-python-datatypes-and-operators.md

 1. Only use ordinary letters, numbers and underscores in your variable names.
 2. You can’t use reserved words or built-in identifiers as a variable name
 3. When naming, use all lowercase letters and underscores to separate words.
 This is called snake case.
+* With an assignment operator, I can perform a calculation using the current value of the variable, perform the calculation on that and store it as a new value of the variable.

 ## Definitions/Syntax
 <b> print() </b> is a built-in function that displays input values as text in the output.